|

 E-mail: dickbailey@centurytel.net

-I reported aboard the USS Henry W Tucker in 6/54 after attending
+I reported aboard the USS Henry W Tucker in 6/54 after

-Class A IC School in San Diego.
+attending Class A IC School in San Diego.
+I left her in 10/57 after 3

-I left her in 10/57 after 3 years, 3 months and 18 days of sea duty, all
+years, 3 months and 18 days of sea duty, all of which I must say I

-of which I must say I enjoyed most of the time.
-CMD R.M.
-Ross was Captain when
+enjoyed most of the time.
+CMD

-I went aboard and then was relieved by CMD R.L.
+relieved by CMD R.L.
 Thienes.

 I have many good memories of the Tucker

 and many of the crew.
-I also remember well the episode that Larry Duggins
+I also remember well the episode that Larry Duggins refers to in re-fueling

-refers to in re-fueling alongside the Boxer.
+alongside the Boxer.
+At

-air supply duct to keep from flooding the Fire Control Computer and the
+supply duct to keep from flooding the Fire Control Computer and the

 Switchboards.
 Each time the bow would go under, we would inhale a big